awein/SleepProxyClient/README.md

 ### Status
 The latest relase of SleepProxyClient is 0.4.

-The implementation should be feature complete and works great within the tested environments.
 Please report issues to make it even more stable to use.

 ## Setup / Install